![]() |

 The guitar itself weighs in at 8 lbs.

-The poodle case by the way is a reissue; I got that from a dealer in LA that bought a lot from G&G I believe they said.
+The poodle case by the way is obviously a reissue; I got that from a dealer in LA that bought a lot from G&G I believe they said.
 It seemed fitting at the time to have a vintage style case for it.

 The pick guard is no longer usable, an attempt to unwarp it caused distortion and shrinkage.
 I was able to obtain a sheet of polystyrene .060 thick and sent it to Bryan Boots in California to cut.
 The guard came out looking great and for now is an adequate replacement, far better than a new vinyl one would be.
-I have a lead on an original from an old 54 that had been badly refinned and since made to be a player.
-The owner has the original guard in mint shape with the stackpole pots still on it but he's not yet sure he wants to sell.

 ![]() 1954 Strat (#0022) |